 The World Wildlife Fund (WWF) has established a dedicated fund to support koalas in the wake of the fires.
 You can donate here.

 The Red Cross is one of Australia’s largest organisations focused on providing immediate relief on the ground to people experiencing disasters and those who are in crisis.
 They are also coordinating evacuation centres around the country.
-You can donate to their bushfire appeal here.

 2. Help Those Directly Affected by Fires